 A WILPF Tribute Video will be produced to showcase all the members who make WILPF great!
+Submit your photos and videos by July 1st (deadline extended).
 WILPF Branches (and committees) will be given the opportunity to setup Branch Table Exhibits.
+Reserve your table by July 1st (deadline extended).
 The Des Moines WILPF Branch will be hosting a Jane Addams Children's Book Awards (JACBA) Corner on Friday and Saturday.
 See Member Showcase, for more details.

 WILPF members are invited to attend the WILPF-US Leadership Institute, which will explore how skillful leadership can help branches build their vision, their direction, and more effective local work.
 During sessions held before the Congress and interspersed throughout it, participants will learn the skills and art of leadership especially needed for our times.
 To find out more, click here.

 For 35 years, 8 recordings (including the 2015 release of Sailing Free), and evolving generations of musicians, Voices has been a mainstay in the Chicago political-folk scene.
 Primarily a choral group singing a capella or with minimal accompaniment, Voices dedicates their music to seeking social justice through a multicultural message of peace.
 Selections include an embrace of immigrants, sisters and brothers of all walks of life, the planet, and a world without war.
 All Sailing Free sales continue to support Sarab Shada, a Voices' member for three years, and her family who now live as refugees in Turkey.

 Harmony, Hope & Healing - Friday night